-Granted aggregate value is calculated by multiplying the number of instruments by the grant price.
-Vested and forfeited aggregate value is calculated by multiplying the number of shares by the Perpetual closing share price on the vesting date.
-Share Rights granted to KMP in September 2021, 2022 & 2023 convert to Restricted Shares 2 years after the grant date.
+3. Share Rights granted to KMP in September 2021, 2022 & 2023 convert to Restricted Shares 2 years after the grant date.
 The holding lock is removed 4 years after the grant date, as per the terms of the Executive Leadership Team Variable Incentive Plan.
-These Share Rights are not included in the Table 3 after vesting.
+These Share Rights are not included in the Table after vesting.

-Performance Rights granted to KMP in September 2020, 2021, 2022 & 2023 were issued as 2 tranches with a TSR hurdle.
-TI is subject to a 3 year 4. performance period before vesting into Restricted Shares for one year.
+4. Performance Rights granted to KMP in September 2020, 2021, 2022 & 2023 were issued as 2 tranches with a TSR hurdle.
+T1 is subject to a 3 year performance period before vesting into Restricted Shares for one year.
 T2 was subject to a 4 year performance period before vesting.
 Vested Performance Rights with a holding lock are not included in the Table after vesting.